 - The creation and sale of Northern Rock plc (May 2012)

 - Stewardship of the wholly-owned banks: buy-back of subordinated debt (March 2011)

 - HM Treasury: The Asset Protection Scheme (December 2010)

 - HM Treasury: The nationalisation of Northern Rock (March 2009)

-We expect we will continue to update Parliament on the status of the support schemes so long as they remain material to the public finances.
+We will continue to update Parliament on the status of the support schemes and major transactions, where appropriate.